Where are the IOM standards published?

 Where the MMEL states, “As per National Regulations” etc, or “Any in excess of those required”, this wording must not appear in the MEL; instead, the text should be adjusted to reflect the equipment requirements mandated by our legislation, please refer to https://www.iomaircraftregistry.com/legislation/isle-of-man-legislation/.

 The MEL uses references to other documents which may not be available on board

 The MEL should be a single source document to provide personnel with clear, concise direction.
-It would not be acceptable to make reference to other documents as these may not be carried on board or could be subject to misinterpretation.
+It would not be acceptable to make reference to other documents not be carried on board.

 It is acceptable to make reference in the MEL to O&M Procedures which are already contained in another document that is routinely available; e.g. elsewhere in the Operators Manuals for ‘O’ procedures or the Maintenance Manual for ‘M’ procedures.